📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Understanding and Addressing the Impact of Invisibility on Conflict-Related Male Sex Violence in Syria

-Lead Research Organisation: National University of Ireland, Galway
+Lead Research Organisation: University of Galway

 Department Name: School of Law